Jomarnordvik/Rock-Paper-Scissors/readme.md

 - Paper covers Rock
 - If the player and computer pick the same option, its a tie.

-The Last Man Standing gamemode follows the same rules as above, but you've only got one move.
+The Last Man Standing gamemode follows the same rules as above

 For the hardcore gamemode, which adds two additional options, Lizard and Spock, the following rules apply: